+The challenge in front of American peanut producers was to build demand so farming could be profitable.
+And it was work they needed to do together, and with one voice.
 As you can imagine, there were discussions and disagreements.
 Compromises were made along the way.
-Soon, though, an agreement was fashioned that would create a national group of America’s peanut farmers dedicated to increasing demand through marketing and promotions, to create a market for peanut products which are definitively the best in the world, and to make peanut production a sound investment through lower input costs.
+Soon, though, an agreement was fashioned to create a national group dedicated to capturing a bigger market for USA-grown peanuts (already recognized around the world as a safe and high-quality product) and making peanut production a sound investment through lower input costs.

-That’s how the National Peanut Board was born.
+That’s how the National Peanut Board (NPB) was born.

 Oh, the Places We Went

 We began working with celebrity chefs to get consumers thinking about peanuts in new and different ways.
-Not only did we start to see more peanuts being included in creative ways on menus, but chefs began promoting these dishes via TV and Internet outlets, adding to an increased awareness of peanut products.
-Also, several national food chains, such as Starbucks, Dairy Queen and T.G.I.Fridays incorporated more peanuts and peanut butter on their menus.
-We partnered with nationally-known peanut butter manufacturers and top retailers to promote peanuts and peanut butter everywhere.
-Connections with dietitian networks and the medical community fueled talk about the nutritional benefits of peanuts.
+Not only did we start to see more creative uses of peanuts on menus, but chefs began promoting these dishes via TV and Internet outlets, helping drive even more awareness.
+National food chains – from Dairy Queen to Starbucks – incorporated more peanuts and peanut butter on their menus.
+We partnered with nationally known peanut butter manufacturers and top retailers to promote peanuts on impactful promotions.
+Connections with dietitian networks and the medical community fueled chatter about the nutritional benefits of peanuts.

 Part of the Problem?
 Part of the Solution.

 It hasn’t been all fun and festivals along the way.
 For a long while it seemed you couldn’t hear anyone say “peanut” without “allergy” following right behind it.
 As parents and grandparents themselves, the first NPB board members felt strongly no person should ever be harmed by the food they work hard to produce.
 And they walked that talk by putting their dollars to work in support of promising food allergy solutions.
 By 2020, that investment in research, education and outreach topped $36 million and continues to grow.